May 14, 2025

 1. Briefly describe the situation and the sacrifice you made.

-3. Did you learn anything from this situation that can be applied to your desired career?
+2. Did you learn anything from this situation that can be applied to your desired career?
 Explain your response.

-This is a broader statement that requires the applicant to discuss a moment in their life, expand upon it, and how it has affected them.
+This is a broader statement that requires the applicant to discuss a moment in their life, expand upon it, and explain how it has affected them.
 Broader questions aren’t as geared towards critical thinking and reasoning as the other example.
 Rather, this pulls from your experiences to get a better understanding of who you are.

 Video-Based Questions

 Video-based questions offer a short clip to watch, followed by questions to respond to.
-When you watch some examples of previous video-based questions on the CASPer test, you’ll see that each one varies to gauge your behavioral characteristics stated earlier.
+When you watch some examples of previous video-based questions on the Casper test, you’ll see that each one varies to gauge your behavioral characteristics stated earlier.

-When Is It Better to Take the CASPer?
+When Is It Better to Take the Casper?

-There isn’t a particular time that is better to take the CASPer but most students take it in April or May of their application year.
+There isn’t a particular time that is better to take the Casper but most students take it in April or May of their application year.
 It all depends on when you feel prepared enough to take the test!
 However, the earlier you take it, the better, as some schools won’t consider your application until they receive a score.

-How Is the CASPer Scored?
+How Is the Casper Scored?

-Unlike other tests where you receive a clear score, your CASPer score is relative to the scores of other test-takers.
-CASPer scores are divided into quartiles:
+Unlike other tests where you receive a clear score, your Casper score is relative to the scores of other test-takers.
+Casper scores are divided into quartiles:

 Quartile Meaning